incmix-ui/incmix-ui/packages/components/theme/README.md

-# @chakra-ui/theme
+# @incmix-ui/theme

-The default theme package for Chakra UI's components.
+The default theme package for incmix UI's components.